 What is the difference between a digital piano and a keyboard?

 Member

-by toni , in category: Electronics , 10 months ago
+by toni , in category: Electronics , a year ago

+What is the difference between a digital piano and a keyboard?